+ZOLL ventilators are suitable for use in all establishments.
 Be prepared to use a manual ventilation technique in the event of ventilator interference or failure.

+Warning!
 Use of this equipment adjacent to or stacked with other equipment should be avoided because it could result in improper operation.
 If such use is necessary, this equipment and the other equipment should be observed to verify that they are operating normally.
 The ventilator has an external sensor/transducer (the Pulse Oximeter sensor) that could affect product compliance.
+Warning!
 Use of accessories, transducers and cables other than those specified or provided by the manufacturer of this equipment could result in increased electromagnetic emissions or decreased electromagnetic immunity of this equipment and result in improper operation.
+Warning!
 Portable RF communications equipment (including peripherals such as antenna cables and external antennas) should be used no closer than 30 cm (12 inches) to any part of a ZOLL ventilator, including cables specified by the manufacturer.
 Otherwise, degradation of the performance of this equipment could result.
 ZOLL ventilators should be observed to verify normal operation.
 If abnormal performance is observed, additional measures may be necessary, such as re-orienting or relocating the ventilator.
 Ventilator alarms may be issued in the event the ventilator is affected by electromagnetic disturbance.
 Compliance for each emissions and immunity standard or test specified:

 Emissions Test Compliance Electromagnetic Environment Guidance ZOLL ventilators are intended for use in the electromagnetic environment specified below.
-The customer or user of the ventilator should ensure that they are used in such an environment RF emissions CISPR 11 Group 1 ZOLL ventilators use RF energy only for their internal function.
+The customer or us the ventilator should ensure that they are used in such an environment RF emissions CISPR 11 Group 1 ZOLL ventilators use RF energy only for their internal function.
 Therefore, their RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF emissions CISPR 11 Class B ZOLL ventilators are suitable for use in all establishments, including domestic establishments and those directly connect Harmonic emissions IEF 61000-3-2 Class A to the public low-voltage power supply network that supplies buildings used for domestic purposes.
-Voltage fluctuations/flicker emissions IEC 61000-3-3 Complies
+RF emissions CISPR 11 Class B ZOLL ventilators are suitable for use in all establishments, Harmonic emissions IEF 61000-3-2 Class A Voltage fluctuations/flicker emissions IEC 61000-3-3 Complies